CH227110 - How to do a compliance check: information powers: third party notice: bank mandates: introduction

 A mandate has the advantage that it can give a higher level of assurance that all the information you need has been produced.
 In cases where you require that higher assurance you may wish to take the initiative in proposing a mandate.
 Note that a mandate will only enable you to obtain material that the bank would have provided to the person.

 You should make the person aware that the bank may charge him or her for the information provided.
-If you need the bank’s internal confidential records, see CH227270.
+If you need the bank's internal confidential records, you will need to issue a Tribunal-approved third party notice, see CH227200.

-Where the person is willing to give you a mandate you should let them have two mandate forms for each bank (with the exception of the Ulster Bank where a mandate is required for each branch) you need to approach.
-Ask the person to sign and return to you each mandate form, see CH227120.
+Where the person is willing to give you a mandate you should let them have a mandate form for each bank you need to approach.
+Ask the person to sign and return each mandate form to you, see CH227120 for wording to be used in a free format letter for the person to return.

 After the signed mandate is received an approach to the bank can be made, see CH227130.